Media in Toronto

+The media in Toronto encompasses a wide range of television and radio stations, as well as digital and print media outlets.
+These media platforms either service the entire city or are cater to a specific neighbourhood or community within Toronto.
+Additionally, several media outlets from Toronto extend their services to cover the Greater Toronto Area and the Golden Horseshoe region.
+While most media outlets in Toronto cater to local or regional audiences, there are also several national media outlets based in the city that distribute their services across Canada and caters to a national audience.

-This is a list of television and radio stations along with a list of media outlets in and around Toronto, Ontario, Canada, including the Greater Toronto Area.
-Toronto is Canada's largest media market, and the fourth-largest market in North America (behind New York City, Los Angeles, and Chicago).
+Toronto is the largest mass media market in Canada, and the fourth-largest market in North America, behind New York City, Los Angeles and Chicago.
+As a result, several Canadian media companies and conglomerates are based in Toronto.

 TV stations

 The incumbent cable provider in the Toronto area is Rogers Cable, which originally secured the cable franchise for most of the pre-amalgamation city of Toronto, and later purchased the systems in surrounding areas.
 Since 2010, Bell Fibe TV (an IPTV terrestrial service operated by Rogers' rival Bell Canada) has been available in most neighbourhoods in the Greater Toronto Area.
 Independent IPTV television services such as Vmedia and Zazeen have also become available.

 American network affiliates on Toronto cable are piped in from Buffalo, New York, including WGRZ (NBC), WIVB-TV (CBS), WKBW-TV (ABC), WUTV (Fox), and WNED-TV (PBS).
 For additional fees cable subscribers can also watch WNYO-TV (MyNetworkTV) and WNLO (The CW).
 Many of these stations can be seen over the air throughout the Greater Toronto Area.

 Toronto has seven times the population of the Buffalo market.
 In particular, WUTV and WNED rely heavily on viewership from Toronto; both have long identified as serving "Buffalo/Toronto," and also have sales offices in the city.
 More than half of WNED's members live in Toronto.

 Most of Canada's over-the-air and cable television networks also have national operations based in Toronto; for more information, see List of Canadian television channels.